rday45/flask-web-server/README.md

 http://127.0.0.1:5000/characters/<int:character_id>/inventory-items/delete-item/<int:item_id>

-method = DELETE
+Method = DELETE

 PLEASE NOTE THIS USES A DIFFERENT URL FROM THE PREVIOUS ENDPOINT

-this endpoint allows the user to delete an item from their inventory.
+This endpoint allows the user to delete an item from their inventory.
 In its current state, it deletes the entire inventory_item instance rather than reducing the quantity by 1.
 Users can only delete their own inventory item, Admins can delete any inventory item for any character.

-if they are successful they will receive the following:
+If they are successful they will receive the following:
 ```JSON
 {
 	"message": "all items: Potion of Strength have been removed from the inventory of Sir Boris"
 }
 ```

-note: Potion of Strength is the name of the item and Sir Boris is the name of the character.
+Note: Potion of Strength is the name of the item and Sir Boris is the name of the character.

-if the request is unsuccessful, for example, if they do not have that item in the character's inventory, they will receive the following error:
+If the request is unsuccessful, for example, if they do not have that item in the character's inventory, they will receive the following error:

 ```JSON
 {